 If you’re not familiar with the Smash Heart, the chocolatey sensation that’s sweeping the internet, then you are in for a treat!
 This easy and stylish confection trend is so versatile that it’s always the perfect centerpiece.

 I like to think of a Smash Heart as a geometric heart-shaped personal piñata.
 What you put inside can be as varied as how you decorate it!
 Fill it with other chocolates, candies, cookies, or even non-edible items like jewelry or pictures.

 The smash heart got big on social media in the past year and has included many different shapes.
 Hearts are only the start!
 Smash desserts have also included holiday silicone molds in other shapes and even a big large cupcake muffin mold with goodies on the inside.

-Of course the molds can vary in difficultly on getting the chocolate out of it, so if you are beginning with “smash” chocolate, make sure to start to with a chocolate heart mold.
+Of course, the molds can vary in difficulty on getting the chocolate out of it, so if you are beginning with “smash” chocolate, make sure to start with a chocolate heart mold.

 Let the holiday or occasion inform your choice of filling.
 The best thing about a Smash Heart is that it’s customizable on the outside AND on the inside!